lescardone/lescardone.github.io/_projects/2021-04-16-diamond-regression.md

 ## MODEL SELECTION & METRICS
 I divided the Blue Nile data into train, validate, and test sections.
 I trained my model on the train set while checking for overfitting with the validate set.
-My model never seemed to be at risk of overfit so I did not use Kfold Cross Validation.
+My model never seemed to be at risk of overfitting so I did not use Kfold Cross Validation.

 When I was happy with my model, I combined the Blue Nile train and validate sections into one section.
 I then fit my final model on those two sections.